Skip to content

 Professional biography

 Since May 2021, Simon has been Professor of Politics & International Studies at The Open University.
 He is also Visiting Research Fellow at the Centre for Britain and Europe, University of Surrey.
-Previously, Simon has been Deputy Director of the UK in a Changing Europe initiative.
+Between 2022 and 2025 he is a Senior Fellow of the UK in a Changing Europe initiative (of which he was previously Deputy Director), working on UK-EU relations.
 With qualifications from UCL, the College of Europe and LSE, he has worked on various aspects of European Union politics for many years, most recently focusing on UK-EU relations and the Brexit process.
 He is also a National Teaching Fellow, based on his on-going work on active learning and simulation games in the classroom.
 Simon is Chair of UACES, the UK's European Studies association, from 2021 to 2024.

 Research interests

 Simon's research focuses on UK-EU relations and the continuing impact of the EU on British political life.
-In recent years, he has been funded by the ESRC to study the campaigning in the 2016 referendum on UK membership of the EU, and the negotiations of the subsequent treaties between the two.
+In recent years, he has been funded by the ESRC to study the campaigning in the 2016 referendum on UK membership of the EU, the negotiations of the subsequent treaties between the two and the emerging post-withdrawal relationship.
 This builds on longer-standing work on euroscepticism in all its forms.

 In addition, Simon has also maintained a research interest in active learning and the use of simulation games in higher education.
 He is co-founder and editor of Active Learning in Political Science, the leading blog of its kind, with a global audience and contributions from a network of colleagues.